MetalLegBob/drfraudsworth/README.md

 Dr. Fraudsworth implements a closed economic loop where trading friction generates real yield:

-1. **Tax on Every Swap** -- Every token swap through the AMM incurs a configurable tax (14-25% depending on the current epoch).
+1. **Tax on Every Swap** -- Every token swap through the AMM incurs a configurable tax (1-4% or 11-14% depending on the current epoch).
 Tax proceeds are split: 71% to PROFIT stakers, 24% to the Carnage Fund, and 5% to the treasury.

 2. **VRF-Driven Epochs** -- Epochs advance via Switchboard VRF (verifiable random function), ensuring no admin can manipulate outcomes.
 Each epoch sets new tax rates and determines whether Carnage triggers.